Top tips when taking your dog on holiday

 Research where to stay

 It’s important to research areas and accommodation before you book to make sure that they are dog friendly.
-Also check if they are restrictive of where your dog can go and how many dogs can stay.
+Also check if they are restrictive of where your pet can go and how many can stay.

 Plan an itinerary